 The causes of foundation settlement vary.
 Some can be detected immediately, while others do not.
 Whatever the cause, it is best that you contact the professionals immediately, to have the situation dealt with pronto.

-We, at KC Waterproofing, are just the people you need to solve such a task.
-We are well-equipped and are knowledgeable with all things that deal with your foundation and its problems.
+At KC Waterproofing and Foundation Repair, we are just the people you need to solve such a task.
+We are well-equipped and are knowledgeable about all things that deal with your foundation and its problems.
 With our services available to the Greater Kansas City Area, contact us today for a free consultation to determine the cause of your foundation problem and offer up our expert solution.